prapr/prapr/README.md

 After configuring the build file you can invoke PraPR by using the command `gradle prapr-repair` in the command-line at the root of the project.
 ### Docker Image
+The easiest way to try PraPR is to use our Docker image.
 We have shipped a pre-configured version of PraPR in the form of a Docker image ([https://hub.docker.com/r/prapr/prapr](https://hub.docker.com/r/prapr/prapr)).
 Using this image the users will have access to PraPR and all the bugs that we have tested PraPR with.

 In order to be able to use our Docker image, you need to have an instance of Docker installed on your computer.
 Please follow the [installation instructions](https://docs.docker.com/v17.12/install/) specific to your operating system,